 During the '15-'16 season, Kucharski posted a 1.77 goals against average and .917 save percentage for the Stars, including three shut-outs, in 14 NAPHL games.
 Overall, in 32 Esmark 16U AAA game appearances, he finished with a .896% save percentage and a a 2.41 GAA with five shut-outs.

 After the '15-'16 season, Kucharski signed a tender agreement with the Austin Bruins of the North American Hockey League (NAHL).
 In addition, he was also selected in the ninth round of the 2016 USHL Draft, pick #140, by the Chicago Steele.

 Kucharski spent most of the 2016-17 with Austin. where he played in 34 games with a save percentage of .894 and posted a goals against average of 3.31.

-During the 2017-18 campaign, Kucharski skated for the Des Moines Buccaneers in the USHL, where he is expected to return next season.
+During the 2017-18 campaign, Kucharski skated for the Des Moines Buccaneers in the USHL, where he returned for the current campaign.